matrix-org/matrix-spec-proposals/proposals/4231-media-caption-backwards-compatibility.md

 Clients should send a separate `m.room.message` event after the captioned media, including the caption as the body.

-The content block of this mesage also includes an `m.caption_fallback: true` field, so that caption-aware clients do not display this event, instead displaying the media event's `body` field as a caption per MSC2530.
+The content block of this message also includes an `m.caption_fallback: true` field, so that caption-aware clients do not display this event, instead displaying the media event's `body` field as a caption per MSC2530.

 However, caption-unaware clients will display the event and so avoid discarding the contents of the caption.